NunoSempere/nunosempere.github.io/rat/Discontinuous-Progress.md

 - Saline solution for diarrhea, as opposed to previous treatments.
 - Time to send a message across the atlantic.
-- Discontinuities for yatch races (A quick glance does not reveal any discontinuities.
+- Discontinuities for yatch races (No discontinuities are apparent.
 I do not intend to research this further)
-- Transatlantic sailing record (A quick glance does not reveal any discontinuities.
-I do not intend to research this further)
+- Transatlantic sailing record (No discontinuities are apparent.
+I do not intend to research this further).

+It could also be interesting to research cases in which a lone individual is causally responsible for discontinuous progress.
+Norman Borlaug comes to mind.

 ## Credit